-The core business of the Company comprises primarily financing BMW Group companies priced in accordance with the "at arm's length" principle.
-Consequently, the main activities are providing long-term liquidity and intercompany funding for BMW Group companies.
+The core business of the Company comprises mainly financing BMW Group companies in the UK that are priced in accordance with the "at arm's length" principle.
+As a consequence, the main activities are providing long-term liquidity, intercompany funding for BMW Group companies and factoring of receivables of BMW Group companies in the United Kingdom.
 Based on its activities, the Company has identified the most important risks associated with its activities.
-The main categories of risk are credit and counterparty default risk, currency risk, interest rate risk, liquidity risk, and operational risk.
-Group policies, guidelines, control systems, and threshold structures are essential to making the Company's risk appetite an intrinsic part of the business, as they help minimize all the risks and control them at an acceptable level.
+Group policies, guidelines, control systems and threshold structures are essential to making the Company's risk appetite an intrinsic part of the business, as they help to minimise all the risks and control them at an acceptable level.

 Firstly, protection against such risks is provided by so-called natural hedges that arise when the values of non-derivative financial assets and liabilities have matching maturities, amounts (netting), and other properties.
-Derivative financial instruments are used, such as interest rate swaps and cross currency swaps, to reduce the risk remaining after taking into account the effects of natural hedges.
+Derivative financial instruments are used, such as interest rate swaps and cross currency swaps, to reduce the risk remaining after considering the effects of natural hedges.
 With regard to interest rate risk, the Company successfully implemented the financial strategy of the BMW Group, which is explained in more detail in note 11.